(Updated September 2016)

 It is important to understand that although piano history is a minority interest, taking that minority from the whole world means that a great many people are searching for piano history, thousands of hits every day, quite apart from the many people who have a more casual interest, and although this website goes some way to satisfying that need, a museum could do so much more.
 Imagine a huge museum of piano history, with the world’s largest specialist archive of related information, a unique pictorial time-line of piano history, over forty thousand images, thousands of index cards, thousands of printed pages, a collection of Victorian books containing piano ads, irreplaceable reference material, as well as actual pianos from the eighteenth century right through to modern, plus provision for lectures and live music projects.
 Although the books were purchased for their piano content, they also provide a wide range of general history.

 “A calling that cannot be realised becomes a burden” - Gunther von Hagens

 At the end of 2014, the Eastern Daily Press very kindly did a whole-page feature on our collection, and our plight in trying to find funding or sponsorship for a proper museum building.
-Click the picture to see the online version, which has more pictures.
 I watched a television programme about a man who collected worthless junk for years.
 Everyone agreed it was junk, nobody understood, but one day, he bought a building, and all of that “junk” suddenly came together to form a wonderfully-integrated display.
 What we have here is perhaps the piano equivalent, there is no cash value in the individual items, the historical value is in what they make together.
 At least it seems a little more reasonable to me than the man who collected live crocodiles!
 In the past twenty years, a total of seven other projects have very kindly offered to house our collection within theirs…

 “This time, I had the answer right here in my hand,